howtographql/howtographql/content/backend/graphql-node-typescript/5-a-simple-mutation.md

 description:
   'Learn best practices for implementing GraphQL mutations with graphql-js, Node.js & Prisma.
 Test your implementation in a GraphiQL.'
+question: 'What is a distinction between execution of queries and mutation?'
+answers: ['Mutations run parallel while queries run in series', 'Mutations and queries run in parallel', 'Mutation run in series and queries run in parallel', 'Mutations and queries run in series']
+correctAnswer: 2
 ---

 In this section, you'll learn how to add a mutation to the GraphQL API.
 This mutation will allow you to _post_ new links